avaneev/prvhash/README.md

 `PH_PAR_COUNT` affect the PRNG period exponent not exactly linearly for small variable sizes: there is a saturation factor present for small variable sizes;
 after some point the period increase is non-linear due to small shuffling space.
-Shuffling space can be increased considerably with a "parallel" arrangement.
+Shuffling space can be increased considerably with a "fused" arrangement.
 Depending on the initial seed value, the period may fluctuate.
 The commented out `Ctr++...` instructions can be uncommented to check the period increase due to sparse entropy input.
 You may also notice the `^=h`
 instructions: PRVHASH supports feedback onto itself (it is like hashing its own output).
-This operation, which can be applied to any parallel element, maximizes the achieved PRNG period.
+This operation, which can be applied to any fused element, maximizes the achieved PRNG period.

 ```
 #include "prvhash_core.h"
 #include <string.h>

-#define PH_PAR_COUNT 1 // PRVHASH parallelism.
+#define PH_FUSE_COUNT 1 // PRVHASH fusing.
 #define PH_HASH_COUNT 4 // Hashword count (any positive number).
 #define PH_STATE_TYPE uint8_t // State variable's physical type.
 #define PH_FN prvhash_core4 // Core hash function name.